rafaelrzacharias/Mastering-SFML-Engine-OpenGL-CPlusPlus/README.md

 # Mastering SFML Engine OpenGL C++

-This was my third project.

-I decided to learn OpenGL and go deeper into C++ for games.

 The project used SFML (C++ library) and OpenGL (GLEW).
 Everything is in the Dependencies folder.

 In case the compiler gets angry, just download MVC++ Redistributable and install.